 Exchange server version Configuration required Exchange 2007/2010 Create at least one test mailbox.
 For more information, For information about creating test mailboxes, see the Unified Communications Diagnostics User Guide .
+The test credentials must have the following permissions.
 Table 29.
 Internal OWA availability health test permissions.
 Exchange server version Permissions required for test credentials All Receive As permission to the test mailbox to be able to log on